ketul-kothari-gh/js-advanced/readme.md

 Function expressions are not hoisted.
 Only variable will.
 Cannot call it before declaration.

+BigArrow functions are not exactly same as function.
+It is ES 6 feature and there are some core differences.

 # Pass by value and Pass by reference
 All primitive types except string (Boolean, Number etc) are passed by value.
 All objects (including special objects --- functions, arrays ) and string are passed by reference. string in JS are immutable, os even though strings are passed by reference - any operation to change them within the called method will result in creating new string and the passed string variable will remain as it is.

+# this
+Everytime a execution context is created (Global or function EC), this reference is created.
+In case of Global EC - this points to global object.
+In case of Function EC -
+    If function is on global context - this refers to global.
+    If function is on direclty on object (or function) - this refers to the object
+    *** Special case *** If a function is created inside another function attached to object, this points to globalObject.

+bind, call and apply can be used to set this reference for function. bind is useful in currying - passing value for some of the parameters and creating new function that just requires remaining parameters. can be used in function borrowing - that is using function from some object that are not defined on the concerned object.

+# IIFE - Immediately invoked function expression
+Inovkes function immediately from where it is declared IIFE creates a separation and do not pollute global object.
+Very useful when using multiple script files. (libraries)

+let and const creates block level variable.

+# Closures
+Closures are applicable when outer function returns inner function that can be invoked later.
+In such cases, though outer function has finished execution and its EC is popped off the stack, inner function when executed can still access outer function's local variable/ parameters.
+JS Engine creates closure which is combination of inner function and variable environment of lexical outer function.
+Closures are often used in:
+1. async functionality
+2. module pattern - encapsulating data using functions
+3. singleton in JS
+4. Used heavily in libraries and frameworks to implement above mentioned and others

+*** Closures are not supported in a lot of OOPS programming languages but is common in functional programming languges ***

+# ES 6
+# ES6 let, const vs var
+1. let and const support block scope, var does not. function creates function scope variable.
+2. let and const are also hoisted (Engine will setup memory for variables, function in EC creation phase before actual execution.) but Engine does not allow accessing let and const variables before declaration the way it allows var.
+3. let and const does not allow redeclaring variables.

+JS supports three scopes:
+Block scope (introduced in ES 6)
+Function scope
+Global scope